 There you go!
 That’s all I did.

 Could I have prevented this ear infection?
 Maybe not!
-My dog enjoys lakes, parks and hikes so he is always exposed to microorganisms.
+Leo is always exposed to microorganisms because he enjoys lakes, parks and hikes.
 I can’t keep him indoors and protected all the time.
 What I could have done is detect it earlier if I wasn’t on vacation.

 We often ignore teeth, ears and eyes when we wash and groom our dogs but these are equally important.
 Clean them regularly to avoid infections and irritations in the future.